Chapel music

 Award holders, known as choral clerks (clericuli chorales principalium et alumnorum), are expected to:

-- sing at every Sunday Evensong and Thursday Eucharist in term;
+- sing at every Sunday Evensong as a member of the full choir;

-- attend choir rehearsals every Friday and Sunday in term;
+- attend choir rehearsals every Monday (5.30 to 7pm) in term;

 - and mentor and support other members of their part.